Zaneham/minuteman-assembler/README.md

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** — NASA's Space Shuttle language.
 For when you'd rather go to space than through it at Mach 23.

+## Contact

+Found a bug?
+Have questions about D17B instruction encoding?
+Work on systems that trace their lineage back to 1962 and can't believe someone actually documented this?

+zanehambly@gmail.com — I promise not to ask why you need an assembler for nuclear missile guidance computers.

 ## Licence

 Copyright 2025 Zane Hambly